-Since Galaxy doesn’t provide a MongoDB cluster, you will need to host one yourself.
-We recommend using a dedicated database hosting service such as MongoDB Atlas.
+Although Galaxy provides a free MongoDB service, it is not suitable for production usage.
+Because of that, we advise you to host one yourself.
+We recommend using a dedicated database hosting service such as ScaleGrid or MongoDB Atlas.

 To configure MongoDB for your Meteor application, see the detailed steps in the Deployment guide.